Your HomeTeamKC Report

-Welcome to the March 2006 issue of The HomeTeamKC Report.
-This quarterly report provides REALTORS® and Homeowners with helpful information about residential homes from a home inspector's perspective.
+Welcome to the premier issue of The HomeTeamKC Report.
+This monthly report provides REALTORS® and Homeowners with helpful information about residential homes from a home inspector's perspective.

 Thanks for your interest and call or email us anytime with any questions you may have.